8th September, 2023, co-located with ICFP 2023, held in Seattle, Washington, USA.

 FARM encourages submissions from across art, craft and design, including textiles, visual art, music, 3D sculpture, animation, GUIs, video games, 3D printing and architectural models, choreography, poetry, and even VLSI layouts, GPU configurations, or mechanical engineering designs.
 Theoretical foundations, language design, implementation issues, and applications in industry or the arts are all within the scope of the workshop.
 The language used need not be purely functional (“mostly functional” is fine), and may be manifested as a domain specific language or tool.
 Moreover, submissions focusing on questions or issues about the use of functional programming are within the scope.

-The Call for Papers, Demos, and Performance is open is open - deadline is June 8!
+Call for Papers, Demos, and Performance (expired)

 Workshop Chair: Mae Milano (University of California, Berkeley)